 Content keeps adding on over time.
 Let’s say you added new feature pages, increased your learning library to different types of blogs, widened your offerings, etc. This multiplication of content creates clutter on your site and it loses views despite its relevance and recency.

-Developing a visual sitemap, either HTML or XML sitemap can resolve these problems.
+Developing a visual sitemap, either HTML or XML can resolve these problems.
 It will ultimately help you organize your content and redesign a more navigable site.

 A well-designed sitemap is an excellent SEO hack.
 With an XML sitemap, you’re getting ahead in the line and including valuable information for search engines to crawl.
 Sitemap helps you improve indexation that affects search results, and manage your submitted pages.